demotomohiro/picosdk4nim/README.md

-# PicoSDK4nim
+# PicoSDK4Nim
-This is library to write Nim code for Raspberry Pi Pico and wraps [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).
+This is a library to write [Nim](https://nim-lang.org) code for Raspberry Pi Pico and wraps [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).

 ## There is already Raspberry Pi Pico SDK for Nim.
 Why created another tool?
 By using this library with [hidecmakelinker](https://github.com/demotomohiro/hidecmakelinker) and write `config.nims`, you can build your code with `nim c blink.nim` and it doesn't require nimble.